flatironinstitute/neuropixels-data-sep-2020/README.md

 **Note**: This repo is in preparation

 # neuropixels-data-sep-2020
-Example neuropixels datasets for the purpose of developing and optimizing spike sorting algorithms.
+Example electrophysiology recordings for the purpose of developing and optimizing spike sorting algorithms for neuropixels probes.
+Methods for dealing with drift are of particular interest.

 ## Overview